Why are Identity and Access Management Essential in Healthcare?

 The first step should be to assess and analyze the current data, system, procedures, people, process flows, applications, and roles.
 It will help create a clear picture and determine your organization’s standing concerning IAM.

-The next step would be to focus on different aspects of IAM, i.e., federation, Multi-Factor Authentication (MFA), Single Sign-On (SSO), and delegated administration, and understand where the organization stands and which aspect should be given priority.
+The next step would be to focus on different aspects of IAM, i.e., federation, Multi Factor Authentication (MFA), Single Sign On (SSO), delegated Identity Governance and Administration, and understand where the organization stands and which aspect should be given priority.

-Another critical move would be to increase organizational Identity Lifecycle Management (ILM) maturity.
-This is primarily about automating identity processes across the organization—creating and managing user identities, removing identities, and ending user access.
-Most healthcare organizations falter at providing third-party vendors and contractors access via firewalls.
+Another critical step is to increase organizational Identity Lifecycle Management (ILM) maturity.
+This is primarily about automating identity processes across the organization, creating and managing user identities, removing identities, and ending user access.
+Most healthcare organizations struggle to provide third party vendors and contractors with access through firewalls.

 Step 2: The right vision and a road map

-After identifying and analyzing the various systems and processes, the next step is to build a strategy for implementation and include milestones for measuring the plan’s effectiveness.
+After identifying and analyzing the systems and processes, the next step is to develop an implementation strategy and include milestones to measure the plan’s effectiveness.

 Building touchpoints with the team, connecting with the key stakeholders, and measuring progress via KPIs and relevant data is essential.